Asmodai/gohacks/doc/config.md

 	// Will be empty if no configuration file has been specified.
 	ConfFile() string

+	// Return the user-provided configuration structure.
+	AppConfig() any

 	// Add a validator function for an option named `name`.  `fn` must be
 	// a function that can be funcalled and must return either `nil` or an
 	// error.